hkust-taco/invalml/README.md

     sbt hkmc2AllTests/test
     ```

-    All tests should be passed.
+    All tests should pass.
 The generated web demo can be found at `/home/ubuntu/web-demo`.
 To use the web demo locally, please refer to Section 2.3.

-4. After executing the tests, you can run `exit` to exit the interactive shell and turn off the container.
+4. After executing the tests, you can exit the container.
 The container will be destroyed automatically.

 ### 2.2 Running the Main Project (From Scratch)